Privacy Policy

 6.3 Sharing Within Company

+Your information may be accessed by authorized employees of The Drapery Spa, independent contractors or subcontractors performing services on our behalf, and authorized representatives acting under our direction.
 All personnel are required to maintain confidentiality and use information only for legitimate business purposes.

 6.4 Legal Disclosures & Compliance